Gordon Zahn: Second Vatican Council

 Zahn was important in the debate over warfare in the Second Vatican Council, specifically Schema 13.
-Through Richard Carbray and archbishop Thomas Roberts, Zahn was introduced to Abbot Christopher Butler.
-Zahn gave talks and wrote a speech for Butler.
-Gallagher implies this all led to Schema 13 supporting conscientious objectors and denouncing 'weapons of mass destruction'.
+Through Richard Carbray and archbishop Thomas Roberts, Zahn was introduced to abbot Cuthbert Butler, OSB.
+Zahn gave talks on Franz Jägerstätter and wrote a speech for Butler, which he delivered to the Council.
+Gallagher implies this all led to Schema 13 supporting conscientious objectors and denouncing weapons of mass destruction.

 Authored works

 Zahn was the author of several books and articles, often focusing on the topics of conscience and war.
 He wrote Military Chaplains, based on interviews he did with RAF Chaplains who had served in the war.
 He then wrote German Catholics and Hitler's Wars, in which he argued priests had aided Hitler by telling Germans it was their religious duty to fight.

-He later wrote In Solitary Witness: The Life and Death of Franz Jägerstätter, about the Austrian conscientious objector who refused to fight in Hitler's army.
+He later wrote In Solitary Witness: The Life and Death of Franz Jägerstätter, about the Austrian farmer and conscientious objector who refused to swear an oath to Hitler and to fight in his army.
+Zahn first heard of Jägerstätter in 1956, while doing research for German Catholics and Hitler's Wars.
+He was impressed and inspired by Jägerstätter's story and felt that it deserved a wider audience: “it was enough to convince me that this was indeed an amazing story, one deserving the widest possible attention".

+Other work

 He was also the co-founder of Pax Christi USA.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 In 1982 he received the Pax Christi award from St John's.